 If you're going for less of a highlighted look and more of a single-process allover dirty blonde, consider showing your stylist this cool-tone shade.

-Though Buck warns single process colors, while beautiful, require more maintenance than highlights because of the growing out process.
-"As the hair grows it creates a solid line for the color.
-It’s not better or worse it’s just something to remind your client," she says.
+Buck warns single process colors, while beautiful, require more maintenance than highlights because of the growing out process.
+"As the hair grows it creates a solid line for the color," she says.

 Grown Out Bronde

 The overall outcome is determined by the foil placement, Buck says.
-If a client is hoping for more of a rooted, grown-out look with little maintenance, like this curly bronde effect, which L.A. colorist Chad Kenyon created incorporating golden babylights on a dark base, she says a "feathered diagonal shape foil placement is needed."
+If a client is hoping for more of a rooted, grown-out look with little maintenance, like this curly effect, created by L.A. colorist Chad Kenyon using golden babylights on a dark base, she says a "feathered diagonal shape foil placement is needed."

 We're living for this beautifully blended balayage, which incorporates honey highlights to warm up a dark, ashier base.